rucio/documentation/docs/database.md

 `alembic upgrade head --sql`

-You can edit & apply the SQL directly on your database.
+You can edit and then apply the SQL directly on your database.
 We do not advise running automatic upgrades/downgrades with alembic.

 Notabene, schema upgrades are reserved for feature releases and will not happen with patch releases.